 Conditional major standing may be granted in the semester in which the student will complete the courses listed in A and B above.

 Performance requirements and additional general education notes

 Students in this program are not required to complete the College of Arts and Sciences college exploratory requirements.
 Students must complete the university’s General Education Requirements , including the capstone course of either CHM 4996 or ME 4999 (see Undergraduate Degree Requirements).
-In addition to the previously stated requirements, satisfactory completion of the program requires an average grade of at least 2.0 (C) in the courses taken to satisfy the engineering and chemistry requirements and in the courses prescribed for the mathematics and science requirements.
+In addition to the previously stated requirements, satisfactory completion of the program requires an average GPA of 2.0 in the courses taken to satisfy the engineering and chemistry requirements and in the courses prescribed for the mathematics and science requirements.